GaryStack/MMR-V/README.md

 * *Beyond perception*: Questions cannot be answered through direct perception alone but require reasoning over hidden information.

-* *Reliability*: All tasks are manually annotated, referencing extensive real-world user understanding to align with common perceptions.
+* *Reliability*: All tasks are **manually annotated**, referencing extensive real-world user understanding to align with common perceptions.

 * *Confusability*: Carefully designed distractor annotation strategies to reduce model shortcuts.

 MMR-V consists of **317** videos and **1,257** tasks.
-Models like o3 and o4-mini have achieved impressive results on image reasoning tasks by leveraging tool use to enable 🕵️evidence mining on images.
-Similarly, tasks in MMR-V require models to perform in-depth reasoning and analysis over visual information from different frames of a video, challenging their ability to 🕵️**mine evidence across long-range multi-frame**.
+Models like o3 and o4-mini have achieved impressive results on **"Think with Images"** tasks.
+Similarly, tasks in MMR-V require models to perform in-depth reasoning and analysis over visual information from different frames of a video (**"Think with Video"**), challenging their ability to 🕵️**mine evidence across long-range multi-frame**.

 ## 🎬 MMR-V Task Examples